agdenadel/agdenadel.github.io/_posts/2019-3-22-Sicherman-Dice.md

 $$ (x + x^2 + x^3 + x^4 + x^5 + x^6)^2 = x^{12} + 2x^{11} + 3x^{10} + 4x^9 + 5x^8 + 6x^7 + 5x^6 + 4x^5 + 3x^4 + 2x^3 + x^2.$$

-In case you're curious, I didn't do this by hand.
+The idea in generating functions is that each monomial is a placeholder and the coefficient of that monomial is a count.
+For a die the generating function has all coefficients of 1 because each number occurs on only one face of the die.
+For the sum of two dice, you can see that each coefficient corresponds to the number of ways each value can occur as a sum (where the exponent is the value of interest.
+In case you're curious, I didn't multiply this out by hand.
 You can use the following Sage code (the [SageCell server](https://sagecell.sagemath.org/) can be really useful for running snippets of code like this):

 ~~~~
 var('x')